pasoevi/innfin/doc/innfin.md

 published: false
 ---

+NOTE: This is a detailed game manual.
+For _Downloads_, visit the game website.

 *Innfin - Innere Finsternis* is a horror-themed fantasy role-playing game set in the underworld of dungeons carved into stone and earth.
 It is a roguelike game in the tradition of classics of the genre like